When starting to learn a musical instrument, one thing that can put people off is the basic nature of the tunes on hand to get you off the ground.

 Of course, it makes sense that the simplest music is the easiest to play, but who wants to learn nursery rhymes when the simplistic construction of many modern pop songs actually makes them just as easy to tackle as ‘Twinkle Twinkle Little Star’?

-Learning to play pop songs is much more likely to keep you or your kids interested in persevering with the keyboard or piano.
-With that in mind, we’ve prepared a list of epic contemporary beginner piano songs you can learn today, each of which will help players focus on a particular skill.
+Learning to play pop songs is much more likely to keep you or your kids interested in persevering with the keyboard or piano, so we’ve prepared a list of epic contemporary beginner piano songs you can learn right now, each of which will help players focus on a particular skill.

 Essential skills every piano player should know

 So if you’re just unboxed your new beginner keyboard or digital piano, what should you be looking for in the songs you learn first?
 Let's look at a few of the core attributes that the songs we've picked will help you work on.